Suri312006/Hermes/.notes/main.typ

 Sator
 - tester utiliy to help with seeding database

+= Things to note
+- my shit is 5-6x slower bru

 = Questions for Kyle
 + Does sparta support users with multiple devices?